 If any person believes a child is in immediate risk of abuse, they should telephone 000.
 Any concerns about the conduct of Our Watch staff, volunteers or contractors can be reported to Our Watch via email@example.com.

-Find out more about the Child Safe Standards on the Commission for Children and Young People Victoria’s website.
+Find out more about the National Child Safe Principles on the Australian Human Rights Commission website.